How people like you are making a difference in the Democratic Republic of the Congo (DRC)

 Missionaries return to a Congolese village to build on the legacy of their grandparents—and share the love of Christ.

 The greeting at Ipope, western DR Congo.

 The singing began even before our Cessna Caravan shut down.
-A few hundred people had gathered in the middle of nowhere on a small dirt and grass strip to welcome […]
+A few hundred people had gathered in the middle of nowhere on a small dirt and grass strip to […]